Zapier

 ## What this guide covers

-Connect Mailrith to Zapier so Zaps can create or update subscribers, manage tags and sequences, find subscribers, and react to subscriber, form, landing page, tag, sequence, unsubscribe, bounce, or complaint events.
+Connect Mailrith to Zapier so Zaps can update Subscribers, manage tags and sequences, and respond to signup, unsubscribe, bounce, and complaint events.

 ## Sections